 Walter McDougall, historian

-1. The Space Race saw two decades of US-Soviet rivalry, as each vied to reach new milestones in space exploration.
+1. The Space Race was a period of US-Soviet technical rivalry, spanning more than 25 years.
+During this period both superpowers competed to reach new milestones in space exploration.

-4. The Soviets also put a probe on the Moon, a satellite in ordit around the Sun and the first man into space.
+4. The Space Race peaked in the early 1960s.
+During this period the Soviets put a probe on the Moon, a satellite in orbit around the Sun and the first man into space.

-5. The great prize of the Space Race, however, was a successful manned landing on the Moon, completed by the US in July 1969.
+5. The great prize of the Space Race, however, was a successful manned landing on the Moon.
+This was first completed by US astronauts in July 1969.
 Six years later the US and USSR launched their first joint space mission, Apollo-Soyuz, which effectively ended the Space Race.